-The costs of creating a SaaS solution will vary depending on features you choose, billing, who will develop the product etc. It is better to start with building an MVP as they are less expensive and serve as a great way to check the practicality of your app.
+The SaaS development costs will vary depending on the features you choose, billing, who will develop the product etc. It is better to start with building an MVP as they are less expensive and serve as a great way to check the practicality of your app.

 There are also costs associated with accounting, legal advice or maintenance.
 For SaaS applications, the overall price is usually around $15-$100k while for platforms, the range of costs you can expect lands anywhere between $50-$250k.